SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 The code

-First look at the datastar-search-v1.twig file.
+First open at the datastar-search-v1.twig file.

-You’ll see a div element with an id of container”.
-This element is the parent of all the reactive elements we will manage with Datastar.
-Look at the data-signals attribute on this container element.
 This is where we’re defining the data for our reactive search.
-You’ll see this attribute evaluates to a JSON-like string.
-In that string, we’re defining two signals (aka, variables”) and giving them some default values.
+You’ll see this attribute is a JSON encoded Twig array.
+We’re defining two signals (aka, variables”) and giving them some default values.
 The signal phrase” is an empty string and the signal counter” is 42

 Next, look at the input” field.
 There are two data-* attributes.